apache/bookkeeper/site/docs/latest/admin/http.md

 title: BookKeeper http endpoints
 ---

-This document is to introducing BookKeeper http endpoints that could be used for BookKeeper administration.
+This document introduces BookKeeper HTTP endpoints, which can be used for BookKeeper administration.
-If user want to use this feature, parameter "httpServerEnabled" need to be set to "true" in file conf/bk_server.conf.
+To use this feature, set "httpServerEnabled" to "true" in file conf/bk_server.conf.

 ## All the endpoints